Family & Friends

 • Difficulty sleeping or nightmares

-• Avoiding reminders of the birth, such as the location where it happened or a tendency to become stressed or anxious when being close to the location of birth.
+• Avoiding reminders of the birth, such as the location where it happened, or becoming stressed or anxious when near the birth location.
 Triggers like this can show up in different ways.

 • Unemotional, numb or detached from others, activities, or surroundings